devleague/Uber-Ruby-StarterKit/README.md

 - have an uber account
 - create an app at https://developer.uber.com
+- clone this project, all commands are issued from inside this project directory
 - have ruby installed (tested with ruby 2.2.3p173)
-- have rails installed (tested with rails 4.2.4)
-- clone this project, all commands are issued from inside this project directory

 ### Environment Variables